Francissundarraj/Gourmet-Gallery/README.md

 # Technologies Used
 HTML for structure
-CSS (linked via style.css) for styling (not included in the snippet)
+CSS (linked via style.css) for styling

 # Usage
 Clone the repository or download the HTML file.